BudacaB/MindGeek/README.md

   - in my algorithm will avoid fetching each image more than once

 - I need to parse the input JSON to some C# objects
- - For this I will the Newtonsoft JSON.Net library because it has utilities to help me with all the stages of the project
+  - For this I will the Newtonsoft JSON.Net library because it has utilities to help me with all the parsing stages of the project